-1. Make sure that the qio module is loaded.
-You can add the following line to the file /etc/system to load qio whenever the system reboots.
+2. You can add the following line to the file /etc/system to load Quick I/O whenever the system reboots.

+'''

-forceload: drv/qio
+forceload: drv/fdd

+'''

-- 2. Create a regular VxFS file and preallocate it to required size.
-The size of this preallocation depends on the size requirement of the database server. - 3.
-Create and access the database using the file name xxx::cdev:vxfs:.
+- 3. Create a regular VxFS file and preallocate it to the required size.
+The size of this preallocation depends on the size requirement of the database server. - 4.
+Create and access the database using the file name xxx: :cdev:vxfs:.